How to run a productive mentoring session

 A mentoring session is all about creating an environment where mentors and mentees share knowledge, solve problems and create a respectful and diligent work environment.

-The main purpose of the session is to ensure that objectives are outlined before and achieved throughout the session in order to track progress.
+The main purpose of the session is to ensure that objectives are outlined before and achieved throughout, in order to track progress.

 During this period, the mentee can send over the agenda of the meeting which outlines the key talking points, current challenges and progress charts.
 The mentor then has a chance to go over the agenda and add any extra talking points that are essential to the mentoring session the next day.
 This is also a moment to reflect on previous sessions and pick it up from where it was left off.

 If this was a scenario before the first mentorship session, it is essential for mentors to research their mentees through LinkedIn or company/university websites.
 It is also vital to brush up on their expertise before the session begins.

 Double-checking logistics such as the address of the cafe where the meeting is set up or the time and link of the web conference is crucial as well.
 This helps you plan your schedule better and eradicate any form of tardiness.

 During the session